MarineRoboticsGroup/cora/design_decisions.md

 ### David Rosen's Optimization

-**Capabilities**: This is a generic, header-only library that supports both convex and unconstrained Riemannian optimization.
+**Capabilities**: This is a generic, header-only library that supports unconstrained Riemannian optimization.

 **Software compatibility**: This is packaged with relatively modern CMake.
 It's easy to run and integrate into a system.
+We have personally done this before.

 **Feature completeness**: This library supports both truncated-Newton trust-region (TNT) and least-squares (TNLS) solvers.
 The solvers are provided a set of operations (e.g., choice of metric and retraction) that represent